 Components used in this example

 Asus P9X79-LE with Intel Ivy Bridge i7-4820K processor.
-This combo will NOT work together out of the box unless the motherboard has a BIOS revision of 4407 or higher and this multi-part fix is applied.
+This fix will NOT work out of the box unless the motherboard has a BIOS version 4407 or higher.
 We are using v4407 in this example along with a follow up patch kit required to clean up device manager afterward.
 However there may be newer BIOS versions available, get the latest version when you download the BIOS file.

 An indication that you need a BIOS update is the CPU led stays solid RED and you get no POST using the the Asus P9X79-LE with an Intel Ivy Bridge CPU.
 Note that this same problem can happen with other Asus X79 motherboards (P9X79, P9X79 Deluxe, X79 Deluxe, P9X79 WS or P9X79 Pro)and the procedure is pretty much the same it just uses a different BIOS file.